ArtemKolichenkov/gigabloat_scanner/README.md

     - assing `self.root_directory` for easy access
 6. return the `Directory` to be used in step 2

-## TODO

-- [ ] License
-- [ ] Progressbar
-- [ ] Add empty directory finder
-- [ ] Count the file size for each extension
-- [ ] Directory/File paths must be absolute
-If you give absolute path it will make use of abs path.
-However it would be nice to give relative path via CLI and get abs path in return.
-- [ ] Get all files method?
-I wonder if it makes sense since we could query/filter for all files from the main Scanner object.
-However, it might be good to be able to do it via CLI.
-Not sure.
-- [ ] filetypes/categories are not counted with subdirs in mind.
-Should be counted I guess (with destinciton if its directly in the folder or deeper inside).
-- [ ] Space on the disk thing (4kb minimum on macOS even if file is like 2 Bytes?)
-- [ ] We can actually maintain multiple scans easily i guess
-- [ ] Tests' expected results could be just a proper scanfile

 ## Proposed CLI interface

 Command `gigabloat scan`